Gerrymandering in the United States: Affirmative

 In Shelby County v.
 Holder (2013) the Court ruled by a 5 to 4 vote that Section 4(b) of the Voting Rights Act was unconstitutional because the coverage formula was based on data over 40 years old, making it no longer responsive to current needs and therefore an impermissible burden on the constitutional principles of federalism and equal sovereignty of the states.
 The Court did not strike down Section 5, but without Section 4(b), no jurisdiction will be subject to Section 5 preclearance unless Congress enacts a new coverage formula.
 By rendering Section 5 inoperable, the Court removed federal jurisdiction over matters arising from gerrymandering.

 In the wake of the 2020 Census, states issued new redistricting maps, leading the multiple court challenges.
 Two cases reached the Supreme Court.
 The first was Allen v.
 Milligan, dealing with Alabama's maps for its seven seats.
 The Republican-controlled legislature had redrawn the map to keep only one black-majority district of the seven allocated to the state, despite the black population being around 30%.
 The map was challenged on racial discrimination under both the VRA and the Fourteenth Amendment, and in a 5-4 decision, the Supreme Court agreed the map violated the VRA and at least one additional majority-minority district must be included.

 A similar suit, Louisiana v.
 Callais, arose from Louisiana's redistricting, which allocated only one majority-minority district of its six despite the black population being over 30% of the state.
 In wake of Allen, the Supreme Court upheld a lower court decision that the state must redraw the map to include two majority-minority districts under the VRA.
 The new maps were challenged by a group of non-minority voters on a constitutional challenge, rather than statutory, that the new map was racially-motivated, violating both the Fourteenth and Fifteenth Amendments.
 A panel of district judges agreed that race was improperly used to design the new maps, leading to another Supreme Court challenge.
-While the Supreme Court heard the case in its 2024 term, they delayed ruling on the case and asked for addition hearings in the 2025 term.
+While the Supreme Court heard the case in its 2024 term, they delayed ruling on the case and asked for additional hearings in the 2025 term.
+In 2026, The Court, in a 6–3 decision along ideological lines, ruled that Louisiana's new redistricting map was an unconstitutional racial gerrymander under the Fifteenth Amendment.